-Prof. Maja Matarić shares her enthusiasm and passion for the creative opportunities that engineering provides pre-university students.
-She is committed to making robotics accessible to students of all ages.
-In outreach, her emphasis is on K-12 students, in particular under-represented groups and girls, with a goal of introducing robotics as early as elementary school.
-She believes that the hands-on, experiential learning provided by robotics is a great way to increase students' interest and knowledge in STEM (science, technology, engineering, and mathematics), especially computational thinking.
-Prof. Matarić has an extensive history of presenting these principles to various stakeholder audiences, including K-12 students and teachers, as well as members of the media and entertainment industry.
+I love to share my passion and enthusiasm for the creative opportunities that engineering provides with pre-university students.
+Since my field is robotics, I am committed to making robotics accessible to students of all ages.
+In outreach, my emphasis is on K-12 students, in particular under-represented groups and girls, with a goal of introducing robotics as early as elementary school.
+I believe that the hands-on, experiential learning provided by robotics is a great way to increase students' interest and knowledge in STEM (science, technology, engineering, and mathematics), especially computational thinking.
+I have been presenting these principles to various stakeholder audiences, including K-12 students and teachers, as well as members of the media and entertainment industry.

 - Leading the USC Viterbi School of Engineering Adopt-a-School, Adopt-a-Teacher (VAST) K-12 STEM outreach program.